ionide/ionide-vscode-fsharp/CONTRIBUTING.md

 reproduce the issue as well as the outcome you were expecting!
 All these details will help developers to fix any potential bugs.

-Ionide provide an easy way to gather all this informations:
+Ionide provide an easy way to gather all this information:

 Do `Ctrl+Shift+P > F#: Get info for diagnostics`, this will open a file with something like: